In Illinois big man’s absence, Maryland finally announces its presence

 Wright starts; Scott shines

-Simon Wright, a graduate transfer who started 35 games through four years at Elon, received his first start as a Terp.
+Simon Wright, a graduate transfer who started 35 games in four years at Elon, received his first start as a Terp.
 He took the place of Scott, a three-year starter.
 In Wright’s previous 10 appearances, he averaged 3.4 minutes and 0.7 points.

-The Terps relied on the same starting lineup through the first 16 games of the season, but lately, Manning has made some tweaks.
-He kept usual starters Hart and Russell out of the starting lineup at Michigan earlier this week.
-He described the decision as a way to “challenge” those veterans and noted that the coaches had reached a point where they were “going to push some buttons.”
+The Terps relied on the same starting lineup in the first 16 games of the season, but lately Manning has made some tweaks.
+He kept usual starters Hart and Russell out of the starting lineup at Michigan this week.
+He described the decision as a way to “challenge” those veterans and noted that the coaches had reached a point that they were “going to push some buttons.”

-“It’s our job as a staff to challenge our guys to not only do well off the court, as well as on the court,” Manning said.
+“It’s our job as a staff to challenge our guys to not only do well off the court as well as on the court,” Manning said.

 Scott checked in for Wright roughly three minutes into Friday’s game, and Wright didn’t return to the floor in the first half.
 Wright started the second half and logged another brief scoreless stint, playing four minutes on the night.
 Scott had his career night with 32 minutes on the floor.